Our Story

 With the continuance of global uncertainty due to the pandemic, our team recognized the increasing need for a Compassion Summit, but knew we would be unable to meet in person for quite some time.
 Despite the many challenges and obstacles we were facing, the leadership team decided to endeavor to make the Compassion Summit 2020 a virtual one.
 With traveling logistics no longer a consideration, the Summit evolved into a virtual summit.

-As the world reflects and revives after COVID-19, the Compassion Summit is proud to have served as a partner in compassion for so many schools.
+As the world evolves with the many uncertainties, the Compassion Summit is proud to serve as a partner in compassion for so many schools and proud to inspire students to lead with Compassionate Action.
+No Compassion No Peace

 We believe we can build a more peaceful future.
 We believe peace begins in schools.
 We believe that by inspiring continuous, compassionate action, we can shift a generation of thinkers and create a more compassionate world.
 We believe in service.